cubix-framework/cubix-tutorial/README.md

-These are the exercises accompanying the Cubix tutorial.
+These are the exercises accompanying the Cubix tutorial ( http://www.cubix-framework.com/tutorial.html ).
 They are found in the `tutorial` folder.

 * Exercise 1: Language fragments: Creating a toy language using the style of representation used by Cubix
 * Exercise 2: Parametric syntax: Writing a small transformation that runs on multiple languages